robolectric/robolectric/README.md

 Robolectric is the industry-standard unit testing framework for Android.
 With Robolectric, your tests run in a simulated Android environment inside a JVM, without the overhead and flakiness of an emulator.
 Robolectric tests routinely run 10x faster than those on cold-started emulators.

-Robolectic supports running unit tests for *15* different versions of Android, ranging from Jelly Bean (API level 16) to S (API level 31).
+Robolectric supports running unit tests for *15* different versions of Android, ranging from Jelly Bean (API level 16) to S (API level 31).

 ## Usage